 Below are summaries of the mandatory rotations each resident will serve during their three-year tenure in our program.
 In addition to our mandatory rotations, the training program also offers elective rotations in all subspecialty divisions, including an International Rotation.

-In 2011, we added a new Behavioral Health elective and a Palliative Care elective in response to resident feedback requesting more education in these areas.
+In 2012, the program added Procedural and Poverty & Social Justice electives in response to resident feedback requesting more education in these areas.

 Weisskopf Child Evaluation Center (Behavior and Development)